 Acknowledgements.
 The author thanks the Hausdorff Research Institute for Mathematics in Bonn for its hospitality during the Trimester Program K-Theory and Related Fields.
-She thanks Akhil Mathew for clarifying one example, Andy Baker for pointing out an omission and Steffen Sagave for many valuable comments on a draft version of this paper.
+She thanks Akhil Mathew for clarifying one example, Jim Davis and Stefan Schwede for some corrections, Andy Baker and Peter May for pointing out omissions and Steffen Sagave for many valuable comments on a draft version of this paper.